Correcting inferences for volunteer-collected data with geospatial sampling bias: Results

 \subsection{Internal validation}

-The MSE's for internal validation are shown in Table \ref{tab:results}.
-The model that combined all spatial covariates and used kriging performed the best (MSE = 0.956), although the differences between the individual models are small.
+The MSE's for internal validation in Table \ref{tab:results} show that the model that combines all spatial covariates and uses kriging performs the best (MSE = 0.956), although the differences between the individual models are small.
 Additionally, The MSE is lower for all models with kriging, compared to their counterpart without kriging.
 Moreover, the MSE is lower for the models that only included the land-use covariates, compared to the models that added the OSM motorways as a covariate.

+Figure \ref{fig:predict} shows the predicted sky brightness of the best performing model (model 8) mapped onto the 5x5 grid cells of the state of Pennsylvania.
+Brighter colours reflect brighter nightskies in an area.